SQWCHASS-K Contactless Toilet Indicator & Sensor

-This innovative square contactless toilet indicator features a scratch-resistant, antimicrobial acrylic label and operates with a simple hand approach.
-When activated, the switch triggers red and blue LEDs to indicate whether the restroom is engaged or vacant.
-It is powered by a versatile 12-24V DC power source.
+This innovative illuminated square contactless toilet indicator features a scratch-resistant, antimicrobial acrylic label and operates with a simple hand approach.
+When activated, the relay switches and signals the automatic door to open.
+It also has red and blue LEDs to indicate whether the restroom is engaged or vacant.

 Key Features:

-Contactless Operation: Activation range of up to 70mm for touch-free operation, ensuring hygienic use.
+- Contactless Operation: Activation range of up to 50mm for touch-free operation, ensuring hygienic use.

-Antimicrobial Protection: The label is protected by SteriTouch®, an additive that kills 99.9% of germs, including harmful bacteria such as E. coli, MRSA, Salmonella, and the flu virus.
+- Antimicrobial Protection: The label is protected by an additive that kills 99.9% of germs, including harmful bacteria such as E. coli, MRSA, Salmonella, and the flu virus.

 - Square illuminated external no touch sensor for disabled toilet system/ toilet locking system